 Our Lady of Guadalupe Seminary is located within the territorial boundaries of the Diocese of Lincoln.

 Nebraska landscape as seen from the seminary grounds

-The FSSP operates two international seminaries - St. Peter's Seminary, which is for German and French-speaking candidates (in Wigratzbad, Germany) and Our Lady of Guadalupe Seminary, for the Fraternity's English-speaking candidates.
-The North American seminary is named after Our Lady of Guadalupe, Patroness of the Americas.
+The FSSP operates two international seminaries - St. Peter's Seminary, for German and French-speaking candidates (in Wigratzbad, Germany) and Our Lady of Guadalupe Seminary, for English-speaking candidates.
+The North American seminary is named for Our Lady of Guadalupe, Patroness of the Americas.
 By God's grace, enrollment has grown steadily each year since the FSSP first opened a seminary in the United States in 1993.
 O.L.G.S. now houses over 75 men studying for the priesthood.